B-SwethaSusan/Rapra_AmigoAI/RAG_README.md

 ## Local LLM Choice

-We used **TinyLlama-1.1B-Chat** as our local LLM for several reasons:
+I used **TinyLlama-1.1B-Chat** as our local LLM for several reasons:

 1. **Resource Efficiency**: With 1.1B parameters, it’s lightweight enough for consumer hardware.
 2. **Speed**: It provides faster inference compared to larger models.